joeldevelops/child-processes/readme.md

 If you don't already have a look of pure terror shining on your face, let me reiterate:
 **Spawning child processes in node can blow up your production machines if not done correctly**

 It's worth noting that this is a _worst case_ scenario.
-This specific situation is most likely to come about if there is both poor error handling and use of a process manager with autorestart.
+This specific situation will happen when:
+- Child processes are spawned in a new [Process Group](#process-groups)
+- Poor error handling is present in the app
+- A process manager with autorestart is used
 Can it happen in other settings?
-Sure, but this is possibly the worst and most likely situation I can think of.
+Sure, but this is most likely situation I can think of.

 ## Child Process Exit on Parent Exit, Or, Exec Versus Fork